nest/ode-toolbox/doc/index.rst

 Usage
 -----

-ode-toolbox can be used in two ways:
+ODE-toolbox can be used in two ways:

 1. As a Python module.
 Import the :python:`odetoolbox` module, and then call :python:`odetoolbox.analysis(indict)` where :python:`indict` is the JSON-like input in Python dictionary format.
 See the tests (e.g. `test\_lorenz\_attractor.py <tests/test_lorenz_attractor.py>`__) for a full example.
 2. As command-line application.
-In this case, the input is stored in a JSON file, and ode-toolbox is invoked from the command line:
+In this case, the input is stored in a JSON file, and ODE-toolbox is invoked from the command line:

    .. code:: bash